Transaction-based reference rate

 Why is the Riksbank developing a transaction-based reference rate?

 Reference rates fulfil an important function in the financial system in Sweden and in other countries.
-They are used by a number of different actors on the financial markets and make it possible to achieve a high degree of standardisation of the pricing of financial products.
-In light of the global financial crisis that broke out in 2008 and the manipulation of the LIBOR reference rate uncovered in 2012, confidence in traditional reference rates has been damaged.
+They are used by a number of different financial market participants, and make it possible to achieve a high degree of standardisation of the pricing of financial products.
+In the wake of the global financial crisis in 2008–2009 and the manipulation of the LIBOR reference rate uncovered in 2012, confidence in traditional reference rates has been damaged.
 This has given rise to comprehensive international reform work to develop alternative, transaction-based reference rates.
-In many countries, it is the central banks who have taken the responsibility of developing these rates and, in December 2019, the Riksbank also decided to take on this responsibility.
-That the central bank provides a reference rate can affect the credibility of the reference rate in a positive manner.
+In many countries, central banks have taken on the responsibility of developing these rates and, in December 2019, the Riksbank decided to do likewise.
+The fact that the central bank is providing a reference rate adds credibility to the reference rate.

 The Riksbank will become ‘administrator’ of a transaction-based reference rate.
 What does this mean?

-The Riksbank's status as administrator of a transaction-based reference rate means that the Riksbank is taking responsibility for organising and structuring (i) the collection of data, (ii) the calculation and publication of the interest rate, and (iii) the establishment of an oversight function that, where applicable, is in line with the IOSCO principles for financial reference rates.
-The IOSCO principles are a set of international standards that form a framework for reference rates.
+As administrator of a transaction-based reference rate, the Riksbank takes responsibility for organising and structuring (i) the collection of transaction data, (ii) the calculation and publication of the reference rate, and (iii) the establishment of an oversight function in line with the applicable parts of the IOSCO Principles for Financial Benchmarks.
+The IOSCO principles are a set of international standards that form a framework for reference rates and other benchmarks.

 What preparations are required for the Riksbank to be able to publish a transaction-based reference rate?